What symptoms can a Breast Reduction treat?

 How a breast reduction is performed depends on which technique is used, which is individualized to the patient.
 Liposuction breast reduction alone can be used if the nipple position has minimal droop, there is minimal skin excess, and the breast tissue is not too dense.
 Liposuction breast reduction is what is referred to as “scarless breast reduction“.
 Few patients are ideal candidates.
 A small cannula is placed through tiny incisions, and the fatty components of the breast tissue is removed through liposuction.

 For most Salt Lake City, Utah patients, classical breast reduction with direct removal of skin and tissue excess is performed.
 The nipple remains attached to a portion of breast tissue which is moved to a higher position on the breast.
 Much of the breast tissue is removed and the remaining tissue is reshaped.
 It is important that the blood supply to the nipple be maintained during the operation.
 For this reason, Dr. Yates does not perform this procedure on smokers, in whom blood supply is diminished.
 Smokers must be completely nicotine and cigarette free for six weeks before the operation.
-The tissue removed from each breast is weighed and sent to the pathologist for examination.
-The incisions are closed and a dressing is applied.

 Breast reduction is performed in either an inpatient operating room, outpatient operating room or even in Dr. Yates AAAASF certified clinic operating room.
 Most of our cases are in our in-office operating room.
 Breast reduction used to require a 1-3 night stay in the hospital and often a blood transfusion.
 This is no longer the case and is routinely done on an outpatient basis.
 Improved technique including very little blood loss and improved nausea treatment have allowed this.

 The fees associated with breast reduction surgery in Layton, UT include 1) surgeon’s fees, 2) anesthesia fees, and 3) facility fees.
 As Dr. Yates has an in-office operating suite in Utah, the facility fee is minimal.
 This is a cost-saving directly to the patient.
 For a list of the costs of common procedures performed by Dr. Yates click here.